Convergence of Natural Policy Gradient for a Family of Infinite-State Queueing MDPs: Prior work

 \section{Prior work}

 We overview prior results on the NPG algorithm in the finite-state setting in \cref{sec:npg-finite}, connections between the NPG algorithm and a variety of reinforcement learning algorithms in \cref{sec:npg-rl}, results on the NPG algorithm in highly-structured infinite-state settings in \cref{sec:npg-structured}, and prior work applying reinforcement learning to queueing problems in \cref{sec:queueing-rl}.
+Finally, we discuss concurrent work on a related, but distinct setting in \cref{sec:concurrent}.